rajeesing/cdc/README.md

 ### 2. Debezium (Push method)
-**Debezium** is open source distributed platform to capture changes on your database.
+**Debezium** is an open source distributed platform to capture changes on your database.
 Debezium supports many relational and non-relational databases.
-It can report any big data storage systems, like Azure SQL, Big data etc. The good thing with Change Data Capture is that you have data available at real time; now we need to make it feasible to consume the data in real time.
+It can report any big data storage systems, like Azure SQL, Big Data etc. The good thing with Change Data Capture is that you have data available in real time; now we need to make it feasible to consume the data in real-time.
 For more info follow [Debezium doc](https://debezium.io/documentation/reference/2.5/index.html).

-There are following supported database list which works with Debezium are:
+There are following supported database list that works with Debezium:
 1. MySQL
 2. SQL Server
 3. Oracle DB